Login

 Hiking Mileage:

-Trek down to Shigar valley, passing through the beautiful pastures.
+Trek down to Shigar valley.
 Check into the hotel in Shigar and have free time in the afternoon.
 A visit to Shigar fort and fort museum in the late afternoon.

 Chapsoro -Thallay La Trek